-Upon completion of this offering, we will have 25,000,000 ADSs outstanding, representing 375,000,000 ordinary shares, or approximately 12.5% of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, we will have 52,177,310 ADSs outstanding, representing 782,659,650 ordinary shares, or approximately 23.9% of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of the ADSs in the public market could adversely affect prevailing market prices of the ADSs.
-Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and while the ADSs have been approved for listing on the Nasdaq, we cannot assure you that a regular trading market will develop in the ADSs.
+Although the ADSs are listed on the Nasdaq, we cannot assure you that a regular trading market for the ADSs will sustain or continue to exist.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.